SilkRose/Pony/stories/dungeon-in-development/dungeon-in-development-meta.md

 - Do blogs like FFF, and maybe have another friend write a section?
 - Last blog Sci-Twi mentions a cronjob she found? (explaining why the story happened, kinda)
 - Mention other games as inspiration?
+- EqG teacher is named Deep Cut.
+He's a woodworker trying to teach game dev.
+He's doing his best, but not cut out for it. (pun intended)
+- Deep Cut uses wood analogies to explain stuff.
+He brings in nicely made wood pieces for props.
 -

 ## Chapters: